caroldelwing/WCD-DevOps/project_5/README.md

-# Projects 5 - Containerizing an Application & Docker-Compose
+# Projects 5 - Deploying a WebApp in an EKS Cluster

-This project deploys a web app onto a cloud production Kubernetes cluster that can be consumed by user on the public internet.
-The orchestration of the app containers is done using the AWS's managed Kubernetes service AWS Elastic Kubernetes Service (EKS).
+This project deploys a containerized web app onto a two-worker-node cloud production Kubernetes cluster (EKS) that can be consumed by users on the public internet.
+The orchestration of the containers is done using the Kubernetes stack.

-This repository is composed of two Deployment files (app-deployment.yaml, mongo-deployment.yaml), and two service files (app-service.yaml, monog-service.yaml)
+This repository is composed of two Deployment YAML files (app-deployment.yaml, mongo-deployment.yaml), and two service YAML files (app-service.yaml, mongo-service.yaml).
+While the deployment manifests are responsible for deploying the nodejs application and mongoDB database in different pods, the service manifests are responsible for exposing the Pods over a network, defining a logical set of endpoints along with a policy about how to make those pods accessible.

 URL for the public GitHub repository: https://github.com/caroldelwing/WCD-DevOps